The Warmth Tax: When Human Presence Is a Luxury

 The Dregs are the most socially connected community in the Sprawl.
 Not because they're richer in some abstract sense, but because they're too poor for automation.
 When you can't afford a robot, you talk to your neighbor.
 The poverty that makes the Dregs economically marginal makes them socially rich.

-Loneliness isn't a side effect of automation.
-It's a design feature.
-Lonely people consume more, are more susceptible to influence, less likely to organize, and more dependent on corporate solutions to problems corporations created.
+Good Fortune's actuarial data confirms a 23% spending premium among single-occupant households.
+Lonely people are more susceptible to advertising, less likely to organize, and more dependent on corporate solutions to problems corporations created.
+Nobody planned to eliminate human connection.
+Nobody had to plan to profit from it either.

 The Ecclesiastical Economy